Solidarity Housing Frequently Asked Questions

 Who can begin a transition process?

 Anyone can initiate conversations about the transition process, but it’s ultimately up to homeowners themselves to decide whether they want to explore this model to transition their home towards permanently affordable housing.
-If you are an interested renter, you could start by connecting with or looking into creating a Community Land Trust and seeking interested homeowners, and then use our tools to guide the legal and financial property transition.
+If you are an interested renter, you could start by connecting with or looking into creating a housing cooperative or Community Land Trust and seeking interested homeowners, and then use our tools to guide the legal and financial property transition.
+Land trusts can own many properties and are more complex to administer, while housing co-operatives are often created and run by residents of a single home or apartment building.

 What situations could this model apply to?